Faculty Writing Camp

 - May 13–17

 Each camp session is limited to twelve campers.
-We run three of four sessions every year; however, demand is often heavy, so please apply as soon as you can.
+We run three sessions every year; however, demand is often heavy, so please apply as soon as you can.
 Priority will be given to new campers, but repeat participants are welcome and encouraged to apply.

 The sessions are facilitated by faculty professionals in writing instruction.
 Additional Writing Camp activities may include private consultations, opportunities to workshop with colleagues, and writing tips and techniques.

 Articles and Other Resources about Writing